Labs64/GuideChimp/plugins/triggers/README.md

 </script>
 ```

-Trigger can be string(selector), HTMLElement, NodeList or object.
-Moreover you could use single trigger or array of triggers.
+Trigger can be one of: CSS-selector, HTMLElement, NodeList or object.
+Moreover, you can define a single trigger or array of triggers.

 ```javascript
 const previousHTMLElement = document.querySelector('.previous');